Margański & Mysłowski EM-11 Orka: History

 The first prototype EM-11, registered SP-YEN, flew 8 August 2003.
 It has a fixed tricycle landing gear and Rotax 912 (100 hp) engines.
-The second prototype, registered SP-YEP, was to be a pattern for serial production variant EM-11C, flew 20 October 2005 with Lycoming IO-320 engines and retractable landing gear.
+The second prototype, registered SP-YEP, was to be a pattern for serial production variant EM-11C and flew 20 October 2005 with Lycoming IO-320 engines and retractable landing gear.
 In April 2011 EM-11C Orka was EASA certified and is currently in production.

 Prior to certification, two prototypes and three further aircraft had been built.

-Several variants are planned including, a patrol aircraft with an FLIR head, an air ambulance, a cargo aircraft, and an amphibious version.
+Several variants are planned, including a patrol aircraft with an FLIR head, an air ambulance, a cargo aircraft, and an amphibious version.